juji-io/datalevin/README.md

 In short, Datalevin is quite capable for small or medium projects right now.
 Large scale projects can be supported when distributed mode is implemented.

-## :earth_americas: Roadmap

-These are the tentative goals that we try to reach as soon as we can.
-We may adjust the priorities based on feedback.

-* 0.4.0 ~~Native image and native command line tool.~~ [Done 2021/02/27]
-* 0.5.0 ~~Native networked server mode with access control.~~ [Done 2021/09/06]
-* 0.6.0 As a search engine: fuzzy fulltext search across multiple attributes.
-* 0.7.0 A new Datalog query engine with improved performance.
-* 0.8.0 Composite tuples and persisted transaction functions.
-* 1.0.0 Fit for business in most use cases.
-* 1.1.0 Option to store data in compressed form.
-* 2.0.0 Fully automatic schema migration on write.
-* 3.0.0 As a product rule engine: implementing Rete/UL algorithm.
-* 4.0.0 As a graph database: implementing [loom](https://github.com/aysylu/loom) graph protocols.
-* 5.0.0 Distributed mode with raft based replication.

-We appreciate and welcome your contribution or suggestion.
-Please file issues or pull requests.

 ## :floppy_disk: Differences from Datascript